-- Select the Enable QoS check box.

-- 6. Specify your Internet bandwidth:

-- Let Speedtest detect my Internet bandwidth.
+- 5. Select the Enable QoS check box. - 6.
+Specify your Internet bandwidth: - Let Speedtest detect my Internet bandwidth.
 We recommend that you use Speedtest to detect your Internet bandwidth.

-To use Speedtest, do the following:
+To use Speedtest, do the following: - a.

-- a.
 For more accurate Speedtest results, make sure that no other devices are accessing the Internet. - b.
 Select the Let Speedtest detect my Internet bandwidth radio button. - c.
 Click the Take a Speedtest button.
 Speedtest determines your Internet bandwidth.

 - I want to define my Internet Bandwidth.
 If you know what your download and upload speed are, select this radio button and enter your download and upload speeds in the fields. - 7.
-Click the Apply button.
+To display information about bandwidth utilization, click the Click here to see bandwidth utilization by device and application link.